-The system architecture, illustrated in Fig. 1, integrates a sensor-based measurement system within the badminton racket handle.
+The system architecture, illustrated in Figure 1, integrates a sensor-based measurement system within the badminton racket handle.
 This setup comprises an Arduino Nano 33 BLE Sense Rev2 microcontroller, a force sensor, and a microSD card module.
 Sensor data from badminton stroke events are collected and stored as .csv files on the microSD card for further analysis.
 The Arduino Nano 33 BLE Sense Rev2 features a 9-axis inertial measurement unit (IMU), which includes an accelerometer, gyroscope, and magnetometer, enabling six degrees of freedom (DOF) motion tracking.
 This satisfies the requirement for precise motion analysis by measuring acceleration, angular velocity, and magnetic field strength.
+Sensor data were processed in Python using Jupyter Notebook, with Pandas for manipulation, NumPy for numerical operations, and SciPy for signal processing.
+Visualization was done with Matplotlib and Seaborn, streamlining the workflow for machine learning classification.
+A semi-professional badminton racket was used to balance accessibility and performance.
+The system identifies five strokes-smash, forehand drive, forehand clear, backhand drive, and backhand clear-performed by beginner players, with 100 repetitions per stroke to create a robust dataset for model training.
+Data were collected from the IMU (accelerometer and gyroscope), capturing racket orientation and angular velocity for comprehensive motion analysis and feature extraction.

 Figure 1.
-Racket with integrated measurement electronics.
+Racket with integrated measurement electronics